haller-group/DataDrivenLinearization/README.md

 # Data-Driven Linearization (DDL)

 Dynamic Mode Decomposition (DMD) and its variants, such as extended DMD (EDMD), are broadly used to fit simple linear models to dynamical systems from observable data.
 A justification for DMD as a local, leading-order reduced model was given by Haller and Kaszás (2024) [1].
 This was achieved by constructing linearizing transformations for the dynamics in attracting slow spectral submanifolds (SSMs), that have been defined by [2].
-These attracting SSMs have been successfully used for nonlinear model reduction in data- and equation-driven settings by [3, 4, 5], most notably using the ```Matlab``` package [SSMLearn](https://github.com/haller-group/SSMLearn).
+These attracting SSMs have been successfully used for nonlinear model reduction in data- and equation-driven settings by [3, 4, 5], most notably using the ```MATLAB``` package [SSMLearn](https://github.com/haller-group/SSMLearn).

 The arguments of Haller and Kaszás (2024) [1] also lead to a new algorithm, data-driven